romanpauk/dingo/docs/architecture/conversion-model.md

 The current implementation is intentionally narrow: the conversions object is closer to an expanded variant of cached conversion instances than to a general conversion graph.

-## Typical Customization Flow

-If a request fails to resolve unexpectedly, inspect the layers in this order:

-1. Does `storage_traits` expose the requested result shape?
-2. Does the wrapper define the right borrow/reset/rebind semantics in `type_traits`?
-3. Does `type_conversion` already have a generic rule for this pair?
-4. If not, should `type_conversion_traits` bridge the two wrapper types?

-That sequence usually leads to the real missing piece quickly.